Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Minimal coupling model: mean-field theory

 The first equation in Eq~(\ref{ELEa}) presents a generalization of the PB equation, while the second one generalizes the Navier equation.
 Without the source term, the mean-field solution corresponds to the bulk state of vanishing electrostatic potential and vanishing elastic displacement.

-We now invoke the standard Helmholtz decomposition \cite{lechner2009point} for the elastic displacement field {in terms of the scalar ($\Phi$) and vector ($\bf A$) elastic potentials }
+We now invoke the standard Helmholtz decomposition \cite{lechner2009point} for the elastic displacement field {in terms of the scalar ($\Phi$) and vector ($\bm A$) elastic potentials }

 representing the curl free longitudinal and the divergence free transversal part of the elastic deformation.
-Since all the elastic-electrostatic couplings in the free energy Eq. \ref{freetot} are in terms of the $\bnabla\cdot {\bf u}$, we can assume the trivial solution ${\bf A} = const.$ \cite{lechner2009point} for an infinite sample.
-In addition, in the spirit of the Debye-H\" uckel (DH) approximation \cite{Mar21}, we linearize the charge density to obtain
+Since all the { { electrostatic-elastic}} couplings in the free energy Eq. \ref{freetot} are in terms of the $\bnabla\cdot {\bm u}$, we can assume the trivial solution ${\bm A} = const.$ \cite{lechner2009point} for an infinite sample.
+In addition, in the spirit of the { DH} approximation \cite{Mar21}, we linearize the charge density to obtain